BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 <p>
     Culture is often ostensibly consequentialist: "Fermented food is good for you".
-    While it can have consequentialist ramifications (such as universal healthcare), it's actually deontological: "This food reminds me of my childhood.
+    While it can have consequentialist ramifications, such as universal healthcare, it's actually deontological: "This food reminds me of my childhood.
 It feels like home."
 </p>

 <p>
     Culture is often framed through externalities: food, language, religion, rituals.
     It's more like air, though.
-    It's the stuff so fundamental, when you grow up with it, that you don't even notice it.
+    It's what's so fundamental, when you grow up with it, that you don't even notice.
 </p>

 #### "The most important thing in the world"
 <div align="center">
   <img src="https://bradleyculley.github.io/images/culture-is-the-root.png" style="height: 80vh; width: auto; object-fit: contain;" />
+   <div style="font-size: 14px; font-style: italic;">The root</div>
 </div>

 ##### 1. "Only with a good culture can we enjoy all of the good things that are available to us"